Physical Access

 Piggybacking

-- Involves two people, with and without access, entering a secure area.
+- Two people, with and without access, entering a secure area.

 - Intentionally allowing the second person to enter.